MicrosoftDocs/fabric-docs/docs/data-warehouse/generate-unique-identifiers.md

 **Applies to:** [!INCLUDE[fabric-dw](includes/applies-to-version/fabric-dw.md)]

 It's a common requirement in data warehouses to assign a unique identifier to each row of a table.
 In SQL Server-based environments that's typically done by creating an [identity column](/sql/t-sql/statements/create-table-transact-sql-identity-property?view=sql-server-ver16&preserve-view=true) in a table, however this feature isn't supported in a Warehouse in Microsoft Fabric.
+Instead, you'll need to use a workaround technique.

-## Work around technique
+## Workaround technique

 This article describes a workaround technique that generates unique identifiers in a Warehouse table.